Unit 1: Introduction to the Capital Market

 Unit 2: Introduction to the Merchant Banking

-2.1 Concept and Evolution of Merchant Banking
+2.1 Concept and Evolution of Merchant Banking.

-2.1.1 Explain the concept of Merchant Banking;
+2.1.1 Explain the concept of Merchant Banking.

 2.1.1.1 Highlight the difference between merchant banking and commercial banking.

-2.1.1.2 Difference between Merchant Banking and Investment Banking
+2.1.1.2 Difference between Merchant Banking and Investment Banking.

-Know the Glass-Steagall Act in brief and its repeal.
+2.1.2 Know the evolution of International merchant banking scenario & Know the Glass-Steagall Act in brief and its repeal.

-2.1.3 Merchant Banking in the International Scenario
+2.1.3 Merchant Banking in the International Scenario.

-Discuss the different activities (in brief) which a UK merchant banker is involved in.
+2.1.4 Merchant Banks in the UK & Discuss the different activities (in brief) which a UK merchant banker is involved in.

-Explain the Investment Banking in the US Scenario
+2.1.5 Investment Banks in the US, Explain the Investment Banking in the US Scenario.

-2.2 Merchant Banking in India
+2.2 Merchant Banking in India.

 2.2.1 Discuss the merchant banking in Indian context.
-Understand how the foreign banks were primarily

-2.3 Know the Regulations governing Merchant Banking Activity in India
+2.3 Know the Regulations governing Merchant Banking Activity in India.

-2.3.1 SEBI Act, 1992
+2.3.1 SEBI Act, 1922.

 2.3.2 SEBI (Merchant Banking) Regulations 1992